Buenavista, Guimaras: Transportation

 There are passenger ferries, utilizing pump boats to Iloilo City.
 The ferry terminal in Iloilo is on the Iloilo River.

 Education

 Buenavista is the center of higher education.
-In fact, the main campus of Guimaras State University, only state university in Guimaras, is found in Barangay Mclain.
-Furthermore, the municipality has 19 public elementary schools, 5 public high schools, and 1 vocational technical school.
+The municipality has 19 public elementary schools, 5 public high schools, and 1 vocational technical school.
 It has a literacy rate of 98.4%, the highest in the whole of Guimaras.

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: